Monday, September 6, 1982

 Friday, October 8, 1982

-I got my bike and went and returned all the applications that I had filled out last week.
+I got my bike and went back to return all the applications I had filled out last week.
 Most places said they are not hiring right now and to try back later.
 It seemed so hopeless to find a job.
 I was getting discouraged.
-I went over and visited with Mom and Elisabeth.
+I went over and visited with Mom and Beth.
 Mom could tell I was worried.
-She told me that if I can’t afford next month’s rent, Ed has offered to would help me with it.
-Hopefully, by next month I will have a job so I can pay for it myself.
+She told me that if I can’t afford next month’s rent, Ed has offered to help me with it.
+Hopefully, by next month, I will have a job so I can pay for it myself.

 There is a member named Don who comes by every day with a little bit of food.
 And Joanne, the next-door neighbor, is always checking in on me and bringing me food that she has made.
 I’m truly blessed!

-I still had one more application to hand out, I thought I might as well forget about handing this one back, but since I am passing by the restaurant on my way back I thought I might as well stop and hand it in.
+I still had one more application to hand out.
+I thought I might as well forget about handing this one back, but since I was passing by the restaurant on my way back, I thought I might as well stop and hand it in.

-When I got there, I saw the boss was giving a boy an interview for a job, and then a girl came in and she, too, had an interview, I thought they must have an opening here so I stayed and asked the boss if I could have an interview too.
-After the interview, the boss asked me to call him back on Monday to tell him if I still wanted the job.
-I was so happy when I left the restaurant I hurried over to Mom’s place to tell her and Ed the good news.
-With the money Lisa has been paying me and now this job it looks like I will be able to afford to live on my own.
+When I got there, I saw the boss interviewing a boy for a job, and then a girl came in and was interviewed, too.
+I thought they must have an opening, so I stayed and asked the boss if I could have an interview too.
+After the interview, the boss asked me to call him back on Monday to let him know whether I still wanted the job.
+I was so happy when I left the restaurant, I hurried over to Mom’s place to tell her and Ed the good news.
+With the money Lisa has been paying me and the income from this job, it looks like I will be able to afford to live on my own.

 Sunday, October 10, 1982

-Valerie said she and a few other people were going to the fireside and she would pick me up on the way.
-The fireside started at 7:00 p.m. and since we got there right after it had started all the lights were turned off and it was hard to find a seat.
+Valerie said she and a few others were going to the fireside and would pick me up on the way.
+The fireside started at 7:00 pm and since we got there right after it began, all the lights were off, and it was hard to find a seat.

-It was all clear to me now!
+It was clear to me now.
 That was why he never took me out to see a movie unless it was late, and that is why he never came over or called me.
 He is still seeing Rose.
-I felt bad for her because you can tell she seems to care a lot for him.
+I felt bad for her because you could tell she really cares for him.
 I’m sad that it had to turn out this way, but I am glad I found out before I got too involved in this mess.

 Monday, October 11, 1982

-When I got home I called up the restaurant to see when they would want me to start working for them.
+When I got home, I called the restaurant to find out when they wanted me to start working.
 They told me to come in for a second interview on Thursday.

 Tuesday, October 12, 1982

-When I got home from working for Linda today I went over to Mom’s place to visit for a little bit.
-While I was there I saw a list of chores lying on the table.
-It was written out to Elisabeth and Robbie and next to each chores was the amount that mom was going to pay if they did the chores.
-Mom saw me looking at the list, she said, “I don’t care who does these chores, so if you are willing to do them, I will pay you the amount it says.”
+When I got home from working for Lisa today, I went over to Mom’s place to visit for a little bit.
+While I was there, I saw a list of chores lying on the table.
+It was written to Beth and Robbie, and next to each chore was the amount Mom would pay to have it done.
+When Mom saw me looking at the list, she said, “I don’t care who does these chores, so if you are willing to do them, I will pay you the amount it says.”
 I got the list done in no time.
 I had earned $6.25.
 Not bad, especially since I need all the money I can get right now.

 Leave a Reply